 At each such frequency it waits until all the System Information Messages are gathered and extracts parameters where possible.
 The parameters along with the raw data are forwarded to the main ICDS application for further evaluation.
 An example of a fully parsed System Information Type 2 can be seen in Figure 3.3 [17].
 The Neighbouring Cell List which is a very valuable source of information is located in inside the highlighted section of the message.
-Examples for all the System Information Messages used, along with an interpretation are located in Appendix D and information on how they are interpreted can be found in 3GPP TS 44.018 [6].
-As long as scanning mode is active all the available stations are scanned repeatedly and changes in the BTSs will continuously update the data model inside the ICDS software.
+Examples for all the System Information Messages used, along with an interpretation are located in Appendix D. As long as scanning mode is active all the available stations are scanned repeatedly and changes in the BTSs will continuously update the data model inside the ICDS software.
 The parameters harvested so far are: